javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

     }
     ```

-    Function expression can have a name, like `sum = function name(a, b)`, but that `name` is only visible inside that function.
+    Function expressions can have a name, like `sum = function name(a, b)`, but that `name` is only visible inside that function.

 3. Arrow functions: